Animal Behavior FIG Instructor and Assistant

 Email: fwhite@uoregon.edu

-FIG Assistant: Isabella
+FIG Assistant: Ray

 Want to connect with your FA?
 Email figs@uoregon.edu to get connected!